 Senior executives shall have defined contribution pension plans with premiums that reflect current market terms and conditions.
 All pension benefits shall be vested and thus not be dependent on future employment.
+The retirement age for both CEO and senior executives shall be 65 year.
 Remuneration resulting from the short term and long-term incentive programmes shall not constitute pensionable salary.

 Termination of employment and severance pay